-This database represents over 26 years of research and monitoring of locally rare and statewide rare plants by both the Rare and Unusual Plant Committees and their volunteers.
-It includes 1,014 plants with almost 18,000 observation records from a myriad of sources including CNPS volunteers, local botanists, herbaria records, etc.
+This database represents over 30 years of research and monitoring of locally rare and statewide rare plants by both the Rare and the Unusual Plant Committees and their volunteers.
+It currently includes 1,022 plants with almost 19,000 observation records from a myriad of sources including CNPS volunteers, local botanists, herbaria records, plant lists, etc.

 Unusual And Significant Plants Of Alameda And Contra Costa Counties